Congratulations to the national winners of the 2023 Awards! View your results.

 Be You!
 Be Original!

-To avoid this from happening, please review these guidelines before submitting your work.
+Review these guidelines before entering your work.

 How do I know if my work is original?

 An original work is one that is new and different from what others have created.
 This means that you are the author of the work, and the work is not copied from someone else’s original work.
-Even if there is no exact or literal copying, but the average person may notice substantial similarities between the submitted work and the source material, it is possible that the work is not considered original and should not be submitted to the Awards.

 We understand that artists and writers sometimes create work that references other artists, writers, and popular culture in original and meaningful ways.
 If your work transforms some sort of source material, then it may be considered original.

 We define transformative work as a new work that adds value, substantially changes, comments on, or gives a new expression or meaning to the source.
-If the submission uses another artist or writer’s work as raw material and transforms the original work by bringing new insights and understandings to the piece, it may be submitted to the Scholastic Awards.

 • A pencil drawing that directly copies a portrait that was taken by another artist or a piece of writing that simply rearranges the words of someone else’s writing is NOT transformative.

 • Changing the medium or visual style of another artist’s work is NOT considered transformative.
-For example, a painting or drawing of a photograph taken from the internet or a magazine is not considered original and should not be submitted to the Scholastic Awards.
+For example, a painting or drawing of a photograph taken from the internet or a magazine is not considered original and should not be entered to the Scholastic Awards.

 • Creating a painting or digital artwork based on a photo that was taken by someone else, or creating a poem by rearranging the lyrics to a song—does NOT make the work transformative.